Indiana Youth Group Staff

 I have been an Educational Presenter since 1991 for organizations like Indianapolis Civic Theatre's Kid Connection, Farm Bureau Insurance Project XL, and The Children's Museum of Indianapolis.
 In all of these programs, I've worked to teach youth tolerance of different types of people, and to learn from one another.

-Working to help LGBTQ youth and their straight allies learn to make things better for themselves and future generations is not just my current job; it's my life ambition and professional passion.
+I get the privilege to educate professionals and community members on the best ways to work with and support the future generations of LGBTQ+ youth and their straight allies.
+This is is not just my current job; it's my life ambition and professional passion.
 I truly believe that working for IYG is sincerely a blessing.

-As a lesbian, mother, and grandmother, I have personally witnessed how alienation, discrimination and bullying can destroy the hope and tamp down the internal fire of creativity during a child's development.
-I am proud to be a part of this wonderful, inclusive safe place for LGBT and questioning youth.
+As a lesbian, mother and grandmother, I have personally witnessed how alienation, discrimination and bullying can destroy the hope and tamp down the internal fire of creativity during a child's development.
+I am proud to be a part of this wonderful, inclusive safe place for LGBTQ youth.
 It is wonderful to see their smiles and hear the pride in their voices!

 Youth Worker Emeritus